Abigail’s Party (1977) dir. Mike Leigh

 w/ Jason Segel, Ed Helms, Susan Sarandon, Judy Greer, Rae Dawn Chong, Steve Zissis, Evan Ross

 I don’t love the alien invasion movie Signs (2002) but I do love that 30-year-old Jeff, who lives in his mom’s basement, takes it to heart and even sees signs in his own life.
 “Something really big is happening here,” he says.
 And he’s not wrong.
-Jeff is a bit like an out of shape, adult version of Segel’s beloved character Nick on Freaks & Geeks (1999).
+Jeff is a bit like an out of shape, adult version of Jason Segel’s beloved character Nick on Freaks & Geeks (1999).
 The mere mention of weed makes him smile.
-Helms (a Daily Show correspondent for six years) plays Jeff’s ambitious brother Pat and Sarandon their mom.
+Ed Helms (a Daily Show correspondent for six years) plays Jeff’s ambitious brother Pat and Susan Sarandon their mom.
 It’s a day-in-the-life plot, tenderly layering character-driven comedy before offering its high drama climax.
 The Duplass brothers (pictured) have polished their mumblecore anti-format since their debut The Puffy Chair (2005) and this little gem is the result.
-Score by Michael Andrews (Donnie Darko).
+Helped by a subtle, tender, near-whimsical score by Michael Andrews (Donnie Darko, Me and You and Everyone We Know).

 Judy Berlin a/k/a Babylon USA (1999)